Body-Safe Sex Toy Materials: What You Need to Know

 Silicone, Steel, and Glass

-These non-porous materials can be thoroughly sanitized.
-Wash with warm water and mild soap, or use a 10% bleach solution.
-Steel and glass can be boiled for complete sterilization.
+These non-porous materials are straightforward to keep clean.
+Wash them with warm water and mild soap, or sanitize with a 10% bleach solution.
+For a deeper clean, both steel and glass toys can be safely boiled.

 ABS Plastic